-Stroke causes cognitive problems
+Stroke can also cause cognitive problems

 When someone is recovering from a stroke, most people think of physical problems like muscle weakness, but cognitive issues can be just as challenging to manage and overcome.

-Pseudobulbar affect (PBA) causes uncontrollable crying and laughing
+Pseudobulbar affect causes uncontrollable laughing and crying

-Pseudobulbar affect is a neurological condition that causes uncontrollable crying or laughing.
+Pseudobulbar affect (PBA) is a neurological condition that causes uncontrollable crying or laughing.

 Someone with PBA might laugh when hearing sad news, switch quickly from laughing to crying, or cry hysterically over something mildly sad.

 Why does PBA cause uncontrollable emotional outbursts?

 The damage causes short circuits in brain signals, which trigger these involuntary episodes of laughing or crying.

 PBA is different from depression

 Because PBA can cause uncontrollable crying after stroke, it’s often mistaken for depression.

 In general, depression is an ongoing feeling of sadness or hopelessness that can last for weeks or months.

-PBA coping tips and treatment
+PBA treatment and 8 coping tips

 If that is the cause of the emotional episodes, the doctor may recommend a PBA drug or an anti-depressant.